Ada-Developers-Academy/core-pses/09/bst-height.checkpoint.md

 ## Problem

-Given classes `Tree` and `TreeNode` which represent a binary search tree and a node in a binary search tree respectively, implement a function, `height`, determining the height of the tree.
+Given class `TreeNode` which represents a node in a binary search tree, implement a function, `height`, determining the height of the tree.
 The height of the tree is the *maximum* depth from the root node to a leaf node.

-The `height` function is a part of the `Tree` class and accepts one argument: `self`.
-This argument may be used to access the `root` of the binary search tree.
+The `height` function accepts one argument: `root`, which is the root of the tree of which we would like to calculate the height.

 Calculate and return the *height* of the binary search tree.